 "The U.S. Food and Drug Administration today approved Procysbi (cysteamine bitartrate) for the management of nephropathic cystinosis in children and adults.
 Procysbi was granted orphan product designation because it is intended to treat a rare dis"...

-(mycophenolate mofetil) Capsules
+(mycophenolate mofetil) Capsules and Tablets

 (mycophenolate mofetil) for Oral Suspension